Diplostraca: Lifecycle

 With the exception of a few purely asexual species, the lifecycle of diplostracans is dominated by asexual reproduction, with occasional periods of sexual reproduction; this is known as cyclical parthenogenesis.
 When conditions are favourable, reproduction occurs by parthenogenesis for several generations, producing only female clones.
 As the conditions deteriorate, males are produced, and sexual reproduction occurs.
 This results in the production of long-lasting dormant eggs.
 These ephippial eggs can be transported over land by wind, and hatch when they reach favourable conditions, allowing many species to have very wide – even cosmopolitan – distributions.
 Except for the genus Leptodora, which has a metanauplius stage, a nauplius larval stage is absent in Diplostraca.

 Evolutionary history

 Diplostraca are nested within the clam shrimp, being most closely related to the order Cyclestherida, the only living genus of which is Cyclestheria.
 Though several fossils from the Paleozoic have been claimed to represent fossils of diplostracans, none of these records can be confirmed.
 The oldest confirmed records of diplostracans are from the Early Jurassic of Asia.
 Fossils from the Jurassic are assignable to modern as well as extinct groups, indicating that the initial radiation of the group occurred prior to the beginning of the Jurassic, likely during the late Paleozoic.
+A Devonian to Carboniferous genus, Ebullitiocaris, is tentatively placed as a diplostracan, however since it is only known from carapaces this is uncertain.